camptocamp/tilecloud-chain/README.rst

 - Generate tiles.
 - Drop empty tiles.
 - Drop tiles outside a geometry or a bbox.
-- Use MetaTiles
+- Use MetaTiles.
+- Generate the legend images.
 - Generate GetCapabilities.
 - Generate OpenLayers example page.
+- Generate the Apache configuration.
-- Obtain the hash of an empty tile
+- Obtain the hash of an empty tile.
-- In future, measure tile generation speed
+- In future, measure tile generation speed.
 - Calculate cost and generation time.
 - In future, manage the AWS hosts that generate tiles.
 - Delete empty tiles.
+- Copy files between caches.
+- Be able to use an SQS queue to dispatch the generation.
+- Post processon the generated tiles.
+- ...

 .. contents:: Table of contents